-4.18.3 Fusible links selection
+4.18.3 "K" Fusible links selection (in line with "S" hooks)

 In order to assure that the appropriate fusible link is selected, measure temperatures with a digital thermometer, Measure temperatures at all detector locations during cooking operations, when exhaust fans are operating.
 Record temperatures of each detector in the job file documentation for future reference.
 Select fusible links according to temperatures measured.
 Select fusible links with melting temperatures 40°C (104°F) higher than the temperatures measured at detectors.